Regulation (EU) 2024/1689 enters into force.

 User / deployer

 You use ChatGPT, Copilot, Gemini, or Claude internally (summaries, writing, support).
-AI literacy, usage rules, and transparency apply to you.
+AI literacy and documented usage rules may apply to you; transparency obligations depend on the context of use.

 SaaS integrator

 You integrate third-party AI into your product or processes.
-Supplier due diligence and user information become key.
+Depending on the context, you may act as a deployer or as a provider.
+Supplier due diligence, data control, and user information become key.

 Provider of an AI feature

-You sell an AI feature to your customers: you may be a provider and carry documentation and product-responsibility obligations.
+You sell an AI feature to your customers: you may be considered a provider and have to assume documentation, transparency, product compliance, and responsibility obligations depending on the risk level.

 GPAI model provider